Chart Color Schemes

 Belmont - Bennetts Green has a typical household mix, with a fairly typical median household size

-Family households comprise 71.7% of all households, including 28.9% couples with children, 29.7% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 28.3%, with lone person households at 26.0% and group households comprising 2.2%.
-The median household size is 2.5 people, which matches the average for the Rest of NSW.
+Family households constitute 71.7% of all households, including 28.9% couples with children, 29.7% couples without children, and 12.4% single parent families.
+Non-family households comprise the remaining 28.3%, with lone person households at 26.0% and group households making up 2.2% of the total.
+The median household size is 2.5 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households